Dean2k/A.R.E.S/README.md

 Features:

-    -Unlimted avatar favorites (Can be disabled)

     -Stealth mode to ensure all in-game buttons are hidden!

     -Copy instance IDs and join by them by clipboard

     -Repair avatar VRCAs retreived from the cache

-	-Logs ALL avatars seen in game regardless of them being private or public(Including Quest Versions)
+	-Logs ALL avatars seen in game regardless of them being private or public(Not Including Quest Versions [it broke])

 	-An easy to navigate and in my opinion extremely sexy GUI